Rules

 • Each USA state (not ARRL section), including DC, and each Canadian Province.

-• DX contacts count for QSO points only.
-Enter DX for the exchange.
+• DX contacts count for QSO points only, enter “DX” for the exchange.

-For Non-Kentucky Station operators
+For Non-Kentucky Station operators (USA, Canada, and DX)

 • Each Kentucky-based station is a multiplier based on their county.